obendidi/httpx-cache/docs/cache_control.md

 ## Disable Storing in Cache

-Sometimes we want to make a request but not store a response in cache.
-So that we always get the freshest response.
+Sometimes we want to make a request but not store a response in cache, so that we always get the freshest response.
 This can be achieved with `cache-control: no-store` header.

 > The no-store response/request directive indicates that any caches of any kind (private or shared) should not store this response.